-If you’re working from home, your company can repay you for some costs associated with running the business.
-You can claim either the basic allowance – up to £6 per week (or £26 per month) without having to itemise or justify the costs to HMRC.
+When working from home, your company has the option to reimburse you for certain expenses related to running the business.
+You have the opportunity to claim the basic allowance, which amounts to £6 per week (or £26 per month), without the need to itemize or provide justifications to HMRC.

-Alternatively, you can claim for the apportioned cost.
-This is for people who work from home at least one full day per week, and have dedicated office space in their home.
-The amount you can claim will depend on proportion of the area of the house is used for business, how often the area for is used for business and how long for, plus the costs you can attribute or apportion to this business usage.
+Another option is to claim for the apportioned cost, which is available for individuals who work from home for at least one full day per week and have a designated office space in their residence.
+The claimable amount is determined by the proportion of the house area used for business purposes, the frequency and duration of its use, as well as the costs directly attributable or apportioned to this business usage.

-The costs you can proportion are mortgage interest (excluding repayment element), rent, water, gas and electricity.
-You may also be able to claim a proportion of your landline and broadband costs.
-If you choose to use the apportioned method, you’ll need to ensure you can prove that you have a functional work space that’s used exclusively for business.
-You’ll also need to be able to provide evidence of your calculations to a HMRC inspector, if requested.
+The expenses that can be proportioned include mortgage interest (excluding repayment element), rent, water, gas, and electricity.
+Additionally, you may be eligible to claim a portion of your landline and broadband costs.
+Opting for the apportioned method requires you to demonstrate that you have a dedicated and functional workspace used exclusively for business purposes.
+Furthermore, you must be able to provide evidence of your calculations to an HMRC inspector upon request.